netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

     applications](https://github.com/netdata/helmchart#service-discovery-and-supported-services) and any endpoints
     covered by our [generic Prometheus
     collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/prometheus).
 With these
-    configuration file, Netdata can monitor any of these applications as they run _inside_ of a pod.
+    configuration files, Netdata collects metrics from any compatible applications as they run _inside_ of a pod.
     Service discovery happens without manual intervention as pods are created, destroyed, or moved between nodes.
 -   A [Kubelet collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/k8s_kubelet), which runs
     on each node in a k8s cluster to monitor the number of pods/containers, the volume of operations on each container, and more.